shobhikabharti/CloudTransformation/GCP/README.md

         12. **Compliance** : https://cloud.google.com/security/compliance  ..look PCI DSS standard
         13. **GDPR** : https://cloud.google.com/privacy/gdpr
         14. **Private Google Access** : https://cloud.google.com/vpc/docs/private-google-access
-        15. **Pricing (dual region vs single region)** : https://cloud.google.com/products/calculator , https://cloud.google.com/storage/docs/locations
+        15. **Pricing (dual region vs single region)** : https://cloud.google.com/products/calculator , https://cloud.google.com/storage/docs/locations, https://cloud.google.com/bigquery/pricing
+        16. In BigQuery, by limiting the number of columns to required ones you will be able to reduce the amount of data processed by BigQuery thus saving cost.
+Grouping query result does not help in reducing cost.
+It just groups result depending on the column specified.
+Then, Composite key will not help in reducing cost.
+This is only used to create unique records in a table.
+Also, JOINS are used when you are querying data from more than one table, this will not help.

 <br/>